KadamShweta04/SAT/server/docs/index.rst

 Motivation
 **********

-This the goal of this application is to find linear layouts from given graphs under the restriction of various constraints.
+The goal of this application is to find linear layouts from given graphs under the restriction of various constraints.
 There is an already existing tool implemented by :cite:`bob` .
-But this tool is limited to finding general linear layouts with no constraints regarding individual pages or even individual graph elements.
-The problem is that many proofs and scientific papers about linear layouts require a specific structure of the resulting linear layout.
-If such a proof has to be investigated with the previous mentioned tool, it would take a lot of time to create even the graph which produces a linear layout as required.
-This problem is intensified by the fact that for most graphs more than on linear layout exists of which only one is interesting.
+But this tool is limited to finding general linear layouts, with no constraints regarding individual pages or even individual graph elements.
+The problem is that many proofs and scientific projects about linear layouts require a specific structure of the resulting linear layout.
+If such a proof has to be investigated with the previous mentioned tool, it would take a lot of time to create the graph which produces a linear layout as required.
+This problem is intensified by the fact that for most graphs more than on linear layout exists of which possibly only one is interesting.

-This application will help to omit this graph finding phase and directly restrict an arbitrary graph to the desired properties.
-For this reason the a dedicated frontend will be developed which allows graph manipulation and attaching constraints to all graph elements.
-This application will then accept a problem definition consisting of the graph, the arguments for the linear layout and a list of additional constraints.
+This application will help to omit this graph finding phase and directly restrict an arbitrary linear layout to the desired properties if they exist.
+For this reason the a dedicated front end will be developed which allows graph manipulation and attaching constraints to all graph elements.
+This application will then accept a problem definition consisting of the graph, the arguments for the linear layout, like pagenumber and page type, and a list of additional constraints.

-To make this application even more useful there will be no dependencies on the used frontend.
-Meaning anybody can use the server from whichever frontend suits their need as long as they honor the api contract.
+To make this application even more useful there will be no dependencies on the used front end.
+Meaning anybody can use the server from whichever front end suits their need as long as they honor the API contract.

 *****************